AkselCan/DiscoTunery/README.md

 - [ ] User can login into the app and make an account [reference link]
-- [ ] User can answer diagnostic questions and receive the best possible new song suggestions
 - [ ] User can swipe on the 10 card suggestions, deciding whether they want the suggested song in their new possible "DiscoTunery" playlist
 - [ ] User can adjust their preferences (using a drop-down preference finder)